James Scott (boxer): Nationally televised bouts and WBA ranking

 Following his bout with Gregory, Scott had fights hosted on national television.
 In his first fight after the win against Gregory, Scott defeated Richie Kates by TKO in the 10th round.
 When asked if he thought the referee did the right thing in stopping the fight, Scott said, "Yes, I do.
 I was trying to kill him."
 Scott earned $8000 for the fight, 10% of which was donated to a crime victims' fund.
 A month after the Kates fight, Hatrak was reassigned and no longer was the warden at Rahway.
 The new warden, Sidney Hicks, was a guard who had pressed assault charges on Scott at Trenton State Prison for hitting another inmate with a pipe.
 Shortly after Hatrak was replaced, Scott hired an attorney with what money he had and appealed to be released on bail.
 This request was denied.

 Scott was still allowed to fight professionally after Hatrak's departure.
-His next fight against Bunny Johnson, aired nationally on NBC, resulted in Scott winning by knockout in the seventh round.
-Johnson was the fifth choice for an opponent for Scott.
-Ranked number 3, Scott knocked out Italian light heavyweight champion Ennio Cometti at the end of the fifth round.
+His next fight against Bunny Johnson, aired nationally on NBC, resulted in Scott winning by knockout when Johnson retired at the end of the seventh round.
+Ranked number 3, Scott defeated Italian light heavyweight champion Ennio Cometti at the end of the fifth round when a prison physician stopped the fight because of a cut over Cometti's left eye.
 In his entire career, at least four of Scott's professional bouts held in prison were broadcast by NBC Sports, two by CBS Sports and one by HBO.
 ABC Sports declined to provide Scott with national television coverage due to his felony conviction and incarceration.
 Scott was ranked as high as number 2 in the WBA rankings.
-However, he started to receive controversy on why he should be allowed to fight and make money while incarcerated.
+However, controversy began over whether he should be allowed to fight and make money while incarcerated.
 While Scott was paid for his fights, his earnings were sent to the New Jersey Department of Corrections, and he was given strict limitations on how he could use the money.
-Approved uses included hiring attorneys for his appeals and paying back his public defenders, donations to a crime victim's fund, and training expenses.
-Scott said of the situation in a 1980 phone interview, "A lot of people resented the idea of my making money while I was in prison.
-They didn’t feel I was being punished enough.
+Approved uses included hiring attorneys for his appeals and paying back his public defenders, donations to a crime victims' fund, and training expenses.
+Scott said of the situation in a 1980 phone interview with boxing writer Bernard Fernandez, "A lot of people resented the idea of my making money while I was in prison.
+They didn't feel I was being punished enough.
 What am I going to spend it on, anyway?
 People on the outside just want the people on the inside to be punished all the time."